Cervical insufficiency and short cervix

 Cervical insufficiency (also called incompetent cervix) means your cervix opens (dilates) too early during pregnancy, usually without pain or contractions.
 Contractions are when the muscles of your uterus get tight and then relax.
 They help push your baby out of your uterus during labor and birth.

-Cervical insuffiency can cause premature birth and miscarriage.
+Cervical insufficiency can cause premature birth and miscarriage.
 Premature birth is when your baby is born too early, before 37 weeks of pregnancy.
 Miscarriage is when a baby dies in the womb before 20 weeks of pregnancy.

-If your provider thinks you may have cervical insufficiency, she may check you regularly during pregnancy with transvaginal ultrasound starting at 16 to 20 weeks of pregnancy.
+If your health care provider thinks you may have cervical insufficiency, she may check you regularly during pregnancy with transvaginal ultrasound starting at 16 to 20 weeks of pregnancy.
 Transvaginal ultrasound is an ultrasound in the vagina, not on the outside of your belly.
 An ultrasound is a prenatal test that uses sound waves and a computer screen to show a picture of your baby in the womb.

-Your provider also may recommend a cerclage.
+Your provider may recommend a cerclage.
 This is a stitch your provider puts in your cervix to help keep it closed.
 You can get a cerclage as early as 13 to 14 weeks of pregnancy, and your provider removes the stitch at about 37 weeks of pregnancy.
 Cerclage may be right for you if you’re pregnant now with just one baby and: